arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_vertex_collection_add_http_examples.md

 The name of the graph.

 @RESTBODYPARAM{options,object,optional,post_api_vertex_create_opts}
-a JSON object to define options for creating vertex collections.
+A JSON object to set options for creating vertex collections.
-It can contain the following attributes:

-@RESTSTRUCT{satellites,post_api_vertex_create_opts,array,optional,}
+@RESTSTRUCT{satellites,post_api_vertex_create_opts,array,optional,string}
-Only has effect in Enterprise Edition.
-The graph needs to be created either as SmartGraph or as a Smart Disjoint Graph.
-The collection names that are going to be created as SatelliteCollections.
-Each array entry must be set as String and must be a valid collection name.
+An array of collection names that will be used to create SatelliteCollections for a Hybrid (Disjoint) SmartGraph (Enterprise Edition only).
+Each array element must be a string and a valid collection name.
 The collection type cannot be modified later.

 @RESTRETURNCODES